Certora/Documentation/docs/ref-manual/glossary.md

   the contract state or the state of other contracts --- these are referred to as the {ref}`storage <storage-type>`.

-sound
-unsound
-  Soundness means that any rule violations in the code being verified are guaranteed to be reported by the Prover.
-Unsound approximations such as loop unrolling or certain kinds of harnessing may cause real bugs to be missed by the Prover, and should therefore be used with caution.
-See {doc}`approx/index` for more details.

 havoc
   In some cases, the Prover should assume that some variables can change in an unknown way.
 For example, an external function on an unknown contract may